What Is a Triaxial Test? | Different Types of Triaxial Test

 What is a triaxial test?

 A triaxial test is a type of shear test that measures the mechanical properties of deformable solids, including cylindrical core soil, rock or granular material.
-The aim of a triaxial shear test is to establish the shear strength of a sample by replicating the in-situ stresses it would experience in the ground where it was taken from.
+A triaxial shear test aims to establish the shear strength of a sample by replicating the in-situ stresses it would experience in the ground where it was taken.

 For this reason, triaxial shear tests have a wide range of applications in the design of: